hyu7000/Comment_Maker/README.md

-# comment-maker README
+# Comment_Gen README

-Comment_Maker help us to add comment for generating docs.
+Comment_Gen help us to add comment for generating docs.
 This extension will be reduce time to writing code and a typing error.

 ## Features